-- Frequency: Yearly - By: Homeowner - a.
+- Frequency: Yearly at the end of the heating season - By: Homeowner - a.
 Be sure the appliance is allowed to cool, has been unplugged and the exhaust blower is off. - b.
 Remove all ash from the firebox and vacuum thoroughly. - c.
-Paint all exposed steel, including cast-iron. - Use the Touch-Up paint supplied with the appliance; or; - Purchase paint from your local dealer. - Must use a high-temperature paint made specifically for heating appliances.
+Paint all exposed steel, including cast-iron. - Use the Touch-Up paint supplied with the appliance; or: - · Purchase paint from your local dealer. - Must use a high-temperature paint made specificially for heating appliances.